IoTresor/protocols/README.md

 ## Our Vision
-To be at the forefront of new technologies, envisioning a better future.
+To speed up the availability of IoT technologies

 ## Our Mission
 We simplify your complex technology problems

 **Core Beliefs**
 * Conventionally Creative
-* Redefine what is possible, and imaginable.
+* Imagine and expect
 * Defy Expectation
 * Live in the future
 * Treat others gently